Kittitian and Nevisian nationality law: British colony (1713–1983)

 Amendments to the British Nationality Act were enacted in 1918, 1922, 1933 and 1943 changing derivative nationality by descent and modifying slightly provisions for women to lose their nationality upon marriage.
 Because of a rise in statelessness, a woman who did not automatically acquire her husband's nationality upon marriage or upon his naturalisation in another country, did not lose their British status after 1933.
 The 1943 revision allowed a child born abroad at any time to be a British national by descent if the Secretary of State agreed to register the birth.
 Under the terms of the British Nationality Act 1948 British nationals in Saint Christopher-Nevis were reclassified at that time as "Citizens of the UK and Colonies" (CUKC).
 The basic British nationality scheme did not change overmuch, and typically those who were previously defined as British remained the same.
 Changes included that wives and children no longer automatically acquired the status of the husband or father, children who acquired nationality by descent no longer were required to make a retention declaration, and registrations for children born abroad were extended.

 In 1951, Anguilla was affixed to the legal name of the colony, which became Saint Christopher-Nevis-Anguilla.
 In 1958, the colony joined the West Indies Federation.
 The federation, which included Barbados, the British Leeward Islands, the British Windward Islands, Jamaica, and Trinidad and Tobago, was typically seen by its supporters as a means to use a federal structure to gain national independence and eventual recognition as a Dominion.
 The federation was unable to develop a unified nationality scheme, as member states tended to identify with their specific island, rather than by region.
 The federation collapsed in 1962, but in 1967, Saint Christopher-Nevis-Anguilla became an Associated State, under the West Indies Act of that year.
 Under the terms of the Act, Associated States – Antigua, Dominica, Grenada, Saint Christopher-Nevis-Anguilla, Saint Lucia, and Saint Vincent – were on a trajectory to become fully independent and could terminate their association upon becoming an independent Commonwealth country.
 Under the terms of the statehood agreement, each island was to obtain its own Local Council, which would be responsible for minor local issues like animal control, cemetery maintenance, and street cleaning.
 All internal affairs were to be handled by the state's Legislative Council and Britain had authority over external affairs.
 Anguilla refused to participate in statehood citing a lengthy list of grievances and neglect under the previous union with Saint Kitts and Nevis.
 Though legally it would remain part of the other two islands until 1980, in effect it separated from them in 1967.
-In 1980, the Anguilla Act of 1980, rendered it a separate, dependent colony.
+In 1980, the Anguilla Act 1980, rendered it a separate, dependent colony.
 The Constitution developed at that time provided that any person who had been born, resided, was registered or naturalised as a CUKC in Saint Kitts and Nevis before 19 December 1980, would on that date become a CUKC in Anguilla.